Home > All Guitars > Gibson Guitars > Gibson Resale Value

 Gibson Resale Value

-This is a page dedicated to the belief that certain guitar shapes should be totally generic.
+This page is dedicated to the belief that certain guitar shapes should be totally generic.
 I strongly believe that no one person or company deserve to hoard a shape for their own profit after a reasonable time.

 As a guitar player and consumer, I would vote for a modest 3 year period of exclusivity and as a businessman and capitalist, I would vote for an incredibly long 25 years.
 (Patents are active 17 years) Maybe 12 years would be fair.
 (This is just my opinion)